 See here the varieties of wild flower and grasses that we hope to see in the near future

 We believe that active involvement of the local community in managing the site encourages ownership values to be fostered.
 Opportunities for education and recreation abound (ranging from nature studies to art lessons).
 We will be hoping the community get involved in a variety of activities to actively design, plan and manage the site as we progress.

-If you would like to get involved in any small way, either preparing the site over the spring and summer or giving input into how it is designed and managed, the Working Group would love to talk to you.
+If you would like to get involved in any small way, the Working Group would love to talk to you.